All Episodes

 I haven't heard of one.

-Now, as inspired as I am by the heroic efforts of the rescuers and as awed as I am by the monumental cleanup task, I am disgusted by the looters, not just the looters of food and water.
+Now, as inspired as I am by the heroic efforts of the rescuers and as awed as I am by the monumental cleanup task, I am disgusted by the looters, not just the looters of food and water, and not even the looters of television sets and DVD players.

 I'm disgusted by the looters of the tragedy.

-The low-life politicians picking at the bones of the tragedy for political gain, the low-life Bush haters looking for their pound of flesh.
+The low-life politicians picking at the bones of the tragedy for political gain.

 Do I have to name them?

-Not really, because the same buzzards that circle every setback that pick at every issue are using an act of God to smear the president and the same buzzards are in the air over New Orleans and Mississippi now.
+Not really, because the same buzzards that circle every setback, that pick at every issue, are using an act of God to smear the president.

-Same people with the same plan, same modus operandi, these people on the left have such a great plan.
+These people on the left have such a great plan.

-Maybe if they started planning hurricane evacuations, and maybe if they started planning helping this country rather than destroying a president, maybe they would be of some use.
+Maybe if they started planning hurricane evacuations and maybe if they started planning helping this country rather than destroying a president, maybe they would be of some use.

-Anyone can sit around and circle as a buzzard.
+Anybody can sit around and circle as a buzzard.

 Anybody can sit around and criticize, whine, moan, and complain.